 A woman in her mid 20’s who is bothered by a dorsal hump and by fullness of the tip.
 She is shown before and again, 6 weeks after an open rhinoplasty.
 The tip will continue to improve in refinement over the next 3 years as the swelling slowly decreases and unveils the structure that we have created at her tip.
 She is already thrilled with her early result.
 She has a “weak chin” with her chin point being behind “reidel’s line”, a line drawn connecting the lips.
 But she has some facial asymmetry and was concerned that a chin implant might draw more attention to this.

-Update: Our patient is seen again at 6 months after her surgery.
-The nose continues to gain in definition and refinement as the swelling after surgery continues to diminish.
-This will typically continue for about 3 years after surgery.
+Update: Our patient is now seen 4 months after surgery.
+Swelling continues to diminish and the tip has gained in refinement.
+Swelling in the tip will typically continue to improve for 3 years after rhinoplasty

 A woman in her mid 20’s who is bothered by a dorsal hump as well as a nose which is too long for her face.
 She has issues with breathing as well with internal valve collapse.
 She is shown before and again, 6 weeks after an open rhinoplasty with septoplasty and placement of spreader grafts to correct her “vestibular stenosis” or collapse of the nasal valve area.
 Spreader grafts are a kind of internal “breasth rite strips” .
 Her breathing is corrected and she loves the improved but natural appearance of her nose after surgery.

 One Year Update: The nose continues to gain in refinement as the swelling in the tip slowly diminishes for the first three years after surgery.

 A student in her later teens who is bothered by a small dorsal hump and poor projection and definition of the tip.
 She is shown before and again, 6 weeks after an open rhinoplasty.
 The tip will continue to appear more refined over the next 3 years as swelling slowly diminishes.